leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/materials/grease_pencil_shader.rst

       Use a solid color.

       Color
-         The color of the stroke.
+         The base color of the stroke.

    Texture
       Use an image texture.